yuxuanzhuang/batter/README.rst

 ABFE runs in ``batter`` follow a single-component design that applies lambda-dependent Boresch restraints, uses the simultaneous decoupling/recoupling (SDR) protocol with both the interacting and dummy ligands present, and employs soft-core electrostatics and van der Waals potentials to ensure smooth coupling/decoupling.
+It also supports usage of H-REMD for enhanced sampling along the alchemical pathway.

 ``batter`` supports resuming interrupted runs and flexible system definitions via modular YAML configuration files.
 Job submission is highly parallelized, with each lambda-window